Donald Trump Jr fills in for banned father with late-night rant at State of the Union

 Key moments: State of union address 2022

-Donald Trump Jr unleashed a series of Twitter rants on president Joe Biden, who delivered his first State of the Union address to Congress on Tuesday.
+Donald Trump Jr unleashed a series of Twitter attacks on President Joe Biden as he delivered his first State of the Union address to Congress on Tuesday.

-Mr Trump Jr posted a photo of Mr Biden which included the caption “Let’s get ready to mumble”.
+Moments before the speech kicked off, Mr Trump posted a meme of Mr Biden with the caption: “Let’s get ready to mumble”.

-As the president walked in to deliver the address, Mr Trump tweeted: “Biden walked into the #SOTU2022 with no mask but walks across the lawn with a mask?”
+Then as the president made his way to the podium, the former first son tweeted: “Biden walked into the #SOTU2022 with no mask but walks across the lawn with a mask?”

-The president’s address went on for roughly an hour and covered a range of topics including a new approach to Covid-19, manufacturing jobs, and infrastructure.
+He proceeded with a running commentary across 15 tweets over the course of Mr Biden’s hour-long address, which touched on a range of topics from a new approach to Covid-19, manufacturing jobs, infrastructure and America’s support of Ukraine amid Russia’s invasion.

-Mr Biden also said the US is supporting Ukraine and its people amid Russia’s invasion.

-“And now that he [Mr Putin] has acted the free world is holding him accountable,” the president said in his speech.
+“And now that he [Mr Putin] has acted the free world is holding him accountable,” the president said.

 “Along with twenty-seven members of the European Union including France, Germany, Italy, as well as countries like the United Kingdom, Canada, Japan, Korea, Australia, New Zealand, and many others, even Switzerland, we are inflicting pain on Russia and supporting the people of Ukraine.
 Putin is now isolated from the world more than ever,” the president said.

-In response, the former president’s son tweeted: “Russia is so isolated yet we still buy approximately $50 million worth of their oil every day.”
+In response, Mr Trump tweeted: “Russia is so isolated yet we still buy approximately $50 million worth of their oil every day.”

 He also took on the president for mixing up Iran and Kyiv during the address, and shared a short clip of the mix-up with the caption: “Close enough guys”.